 Need some tips to enhance your knee replacement recovery?
-Some of these ideas I learned from friends and acquaintances that had already had knee replacement surgery and they shared their experiences with me.
+Some of these ideas I learned from friends and acquaintances who had already experienced knee replacement surgery and they shared their recollections with me.

 You don’t have any control over the actual surgery (that’s why you are careful to pick a good surgeon), but once the operation is complete it is solely up to you to decide how hard you are going to work at recovery.
 Below are my suggestions for a successful TKR recovery.